-The entire, extended scope of the IMS Content Packaging specification is complemented by the overall goals of the IMS Content framework.
+The entire, extended scope of the 1EdTech Content Packaging specification is complemented by the overall goals of the 1EdTech Content framework.
 Those goals are to provide enough guidance, through this specification, that people may build, manage, and interact with interoperable, online learning materials.

 - The Aviation Industry CBT Committee's (AICC) API for Web Implementation of AICC/IEEE CMI specification (9/99);